Shopify and GitHub integration has made managing the e-commerce site more convenient!

 Benefits of Integrating Shopify and GitHub

-1. Simplified Code Version Management
+1. Easier Code Version Management

+By integrating Shopify and GitHub, code version management becomes easier.
 For example, by saving Shopify themes to GitHub, multiple administrators can work simultaneously.
+You can also track change history, making it easy to revert to previous versions.

-2. Enables Efficient Development Processes
+2. Enables Efficient Development Process

 When these apps are integrated, the development process can be carried out efficiently.
+When code is modified on GitHub, it is automatically reflected in Shopify.
+Changes are reflected in real-time, enabling an efficient development process.

 3. Early Detection of Bugs and Errors